theirc/airbel/src/_projects/mahali-lab.md

 * **Three participatory design challenges:** The IRC is launching a series of “design challenges” that engages the public to propose potential solutions to long-term problems faced by vulnerable communities throughout Jordan.
 The theme of each challenge is determined through consultation with Syrian refugees, leaders within host communities, and community-based organizations.
 Within each challenge, participants from many backgrounds have the opportunity to share ideas, insights, and solutions.
 * **An intensive experience for entrepreneurial teams:** A community review board will select a small number of teams to receive specialized support to fully develop their solutions.
 The IRC provides a co-working space, financial support, and access to mentors and experts, such as analysts and human-centered designers.
-* **The IRC will invest in and support the most promising projects:** The IRC&nbsp; provides the most promising solutions with funding and support to implement, validate, and plan for scale.
+* **The IRC will invest in and support the most promising projects:** The IRC  provides the most promising solutions with funding and support to implement, validate, and plan for scale.

 #### What kind of problems does the Mahali Lab address?